 The Registered Property Valuation Guide

-Whether you are selling or buying a house, using a property valuer can be invaluable when working out the market value.
 Do you just need to know where to find a property valuer?
-Or are you wondering how they come up with the market value?
+Or are you wondering how property valuers come up with the market value?
 Before you get a property valuer, here is all you need to know about registered property valuations and valuers.

 What is a registered property valuation of a house?